vmray/ms-defender-ep-vmray-connector/README.md

 ## Powershell Script Configuration

-- Set the `$API_KEY` variable in [SubmitEvidencesToVmray.ps1](app/lib/SubmitEvidencesToVmray.ps1) file with VMRay API Key.
+- Set the `$API_KEY` variable in [SubmitEvidencesToVmray.ps1](app/lib/SubmitEvidencesToVmray.ps1) file with VMRay endpoint API Key.
 This script automatically submits evidences that is quarantined by the Antivirus module of Microsoft Defender for Endpoint.

 # Running the Connector